-The chairman of media & entertainment at radio giant Clear Channel says the industry must embrace the opportunity.
+NEW YORK - Bob Pittman, chairman of media & entertainment at radio giant Clear Channel, said here Thursday that radio companies must fully embrace digital as an opportunity.

 He signaled that he sees digital upside in terms of audience reach, engagement and financials, including advertising revenue.

 Late last year, the former AOL COO, AOL Time Warner co-COO and MTV head bought a stake in Clear Channel and then took on an executive role at the company.

 Since digital radio accounts for only 3% of radio listening right now, digital is the sector's biggest upside opportunity, he argued.

 "We have work to do," he told the Ad Age Digital Conference.
 Sector players must "make the digital revolution come to radio" to get in front of it rather than being driven.
 "There are real benefits to the radio business and to our listeners," Pittman added.